-One of the most ridiculous phrases that Christian Fundelmentalists use is "When I became a Christian..." which is usually followed by some overly restated nonsense of something they've supposedly discovered since "becoming a Christian".
-To start off with, 99% of the people who use that phrase were born Christian.
-Most of them were prolly had a Christian baptism before they turned 18.
+One of the most ridiculous phrases that Christian evangelizers use is "When I became a Christian..." which is usually followed by some overly restated nonsense of something they've supposedly discovered since "becoming a Christian".
+To start off with, the majority of the people who use that phrase were born into a Christian household of some sort.
+Many of them likely already had a Christian baptism before they turned 18.
 In fact, I'd be willing to bet a large portion of them never even once changed from one Christian religion to another.
 These people use the phrase "When I became a Christian..." to intentionally mislead their audience into thinking they have had a pre-Christian life, so they can seem to have some legitimacy when they try to encourage others to convert to their own particular brand of Christianity.
-Additionally, as mentioned, "When I became a Christian..." is usually followed by some nonsense.
-It is nonsense because what they usually state is something universal to all Christian religions.
-Given the fact that most of these people are born into Christianity, it is unlikely they made any amazing (and by amazing, I mean to say extremely redundant) discoveries about their faith, having been taught the faith from birth.
-Trust me, when you grow up a Christian, nothing regarding faith is an amazing revelation cuz the faith is learnt at a very early age.
-In that scenerio, being amazed at some new discovery about one's faith is a bit like being amazed that one can spell a word one uses every day.
-(Of course, if someone has psychological problems, all bets are off. lol)

 No comments: